 Some people may consider this an unnecessary intrusion into people’s private lives, in fact 77% of US workers who have been involved in an office romance said they did not disclose it to HR at the time, according to the SHRM research.
 Unsurprisingly, people are especially reluctant to inform their employer about their relationship when they are involved in an affair.

 In 2020 Bill Gates stepped down from the board of Microsoft.
-It later emerged that the company co-founder was being investigated by the company in relation to an affair with a Microsoft employee.
+It later emerged that the company co-founder was being investigated by the business in relation to an affair with a Microsoft employee.
 Gates denied that was the reason for transitioning off the company board.

 Mackie says: “If people are having covert relationships or affairs, it can be difficult to handle because it’s people’s private lives.
 But line managers may need to know about the situation because it can have all sorts of implications for the business and the individuals involved need to be made aware of their liabilities and risks that may arise if they’re caught out.”